Are vintage watches reliable?

 Lume

-The Lume on a watch dial allows you to read the time in poor light conditions.
+The lume on a watch dial allows you to read the time in poor light conditions.
 However, the luminescent material on most vintage watch dials will be past their use-by date.
 It is a nice to have feature, but re-luming your watch does detract from its originality, which is a major consideration for vintage watch collectors.
 It is probably best to leave the original lume in place.
 Note that the original lume can flake off, so the flakes might need to be removed by a watchmaker.

 Certina Bristol 235, 1970s.